segalaj/kata/gildedrose-refactoring-kata/README.md

 Feel free to make any changes to the `updateQuality` method and add any new code as long as everything still works correctly.
 However, do not alter the `Item` class or `items` property as those belong to the goblin in the corner who will insta-rage and one-shot you as he doesn't believe in shared code ownership (you can make the `updateQuality` method and `items` property static if you like, we'll cover for you).

-Just for clarification, an item can never have its `quality` increase above 50, however `Sulfuras` is a legendary item and as such its
+Just for clarification, an item can never have its `quality` increase above 50, however `Sulfuras` is a legendary item and as such its `quality` is 80 and it never alters.